Low-Income Student Support

 History of the Project

 In March, 2016, TBR campus teams were convened in Nashville to discuss the beta version of the Lumina Foundation's Beyond Financial Aid (BFA) assessment guide.
+A copy of the meeting materials can be accessed here.
 Each campus conducted a self-study of how they currently support low-income students and areas for improvement.
 The data from the self-studies guided campuses to create campus plans for how they would address areas of concern in the coming academic year.
 The System Office applied for and received funding from the Corporation for National and Community Service (CNCS) to support four AmeriCorps VISTA members for the 2016-17 academic year to build capacity around resources and services to support low-income students at each of the 46 TBR Institutions.